Explore Islay

 Portnahaven and Port Wemyss

 Portnahaven and Port Wemyss are two connected villages at the southern tip of the Rhinns peninsula — a 20-minute drive from our properties along a single-track road that gets quieter and emptier the further south you travel.
 The harbour at Portnahaven almost always has common seals hauled out on the rocks, often within a few feet of the wall.
-An Tigh Seinnse is a small, genuinely local pub with home-cooked food and perhaps 20 seats — the best lunch on the Rhinns outside Port Charlotte.
+An Tigh Seinnse is a small, properly local pub with home-cooked food and perhaps 20 seats — the best lunch on the Rhinns outside Port Charlotte.
 Open year-round; winter hours apply from November.
 Reservations are required (01496 860725); regular season hours: Thursday to Sunday from noon, Wednesday from 4:30pm, closed Monday and Tuesday.
 Confirm hours for winter visits.
 The sense of being at the very end of the road is real.
 Both villages together are smaller than a single Bowmore street.

 place